Rams407/My_Practice/README.md

 # My_Practice

-This is my first repository in GIT.
+This is my first repository in GIT and I'm using it for practicing.